laravel/docs/eloquent.md

     $billing->save();

-If you do not wish to carry one or more fields to the new replicant, you can exclude from the replicant by providing an array of field names.
-This is useful when some values only relate to a specific instance of the model
+To exclude one or more attributes from being replicated to the new model, you may pass an array to the `replicate` method:

-    use App\Models\Flight;

     $flight = Flight::create([
         'destination' => 'LAX',